abferris/boot.dev_asteroids_python/README.md

   - option to reset high score by itself
 - setup safegaurd of high scores being tampered with manually
 - setting up so this game can run without terminal from an icon
+- adding enemies

+- not sure if i should be adding output typing to all of my fuctions.
+  - Not sure where it is appropriate
+  - need feedback on where function inputs and outputs need typing

 ## Screen Shots
 Fig. 1: Home Screen